 FlexMSW Advanced Standing Applicants

-Applicants for admission to the FlexMSW Advanced Standing option must hold a Bachelor of Social Work (BSW) degree from a baccalaureate social work program accredited by the Council on Social Work Education (CSWE).
-The BSW degree must have been completed within the last five years.
-Applicants will be required to provide evidence in the online admission application documenting successful completion of all BSW field education requirements.
-This is typically reflected in the BSW degree transcript.
+Applicants for admission to the FlexMSW Advanced Standing option must hold a professional baccalaureate social work degree, obtained from a program accredited by the Council on Social Work Education (CSWE).
+The undergraduate social work degree must have been completed within the last five years.
+Applicants will be required to provide evidence in the online admission application documenting successful completion of all baccalaureate field education requirements.
+This is typically reflected in the degree transcript.

 Applicants to Concurrent Degree Programs